axonops/async-python-cassandra/README.md

 We welcome contributions!
 Please see:
 - [Contributing Guidelines](CONTRIBUTING.md) - How to contribute
-- [Developer Guide](docs/DEVELOPER_GUIDE.md) - Development setup, testing, and CI/CD
+- [Developer Documentation](developerdocs/) - Development setup, testing, and architecture

 **Important**: All contributors must sign our [Contributor License Agreement (CLA)](CLA.md) before their pull request can be merged.